avi-0/cc2_practice/README.md

 This is my go at a practice mod for Celeste Classic 2.
 Very hacky and sacrifices a bunch of graphics for tokens.
 Has a level mode (get from the start of the level to the finish, you can respawn at checkpoints and keep timer going) and a checkpoint mode (get from a specified checkpoint to any other checkpoint).
 Optimizes the loading of levels so you can select them faster.

+Ping @avi on discord if it's still bugged in some way

 Controls:

 * S/D to switch levels/checkpoints